MetaMask/metamask-docs/wallet/concepts/wallet-interoperabilty.md

 mechanism to the [`window.ethereum`](wallet-api.md#ethereum-provider-api) injected provider.
 This mechanism is enabled by using the standardized events and interfaces defined by EIP-6963.

-The following is a visual demo of the user experience, showing the data provided from each installed wallet:
+The following is a demo of the user experience of detecting multiple wallets, showing the data provided from each installed wallet:

 <p align="center">
   <video width="100%" controls>